 The 20×60 metal roof structure leaves the parcel during a regional storm event.

-The displaced 20×60 metal roof structure as it came to rest on the residence at 2320 S. 9th Avenue, photographed the morning after the storm.
+The displaced 20×60 metal roof structure as it came to rest on the property at 2320 S. 9th Avenue, photographed the morning after the storm.
 White and blue corrugated metal roofing visible suspended in the tree canopy; orange traffic cones in the foreground mark off the area.
 Photographed August 21, 2024 at 7:13 AM with EXIF and GPS metadata preserved.

 4. August 21, 2024 · 7:13–7:24 AM